 (d) Encumbered Parcels.
-In the event that a parcel is encumbered by transmission lines that make residential uses infeasible, the "L" combining zone may be applied to parcels smaller than 40,000 square feet in order to facilitate the productive use of such sites with agriculture.
+In the event that a parcel is encumbered by transmission lines that make residential uses infeasible, the "L" combining zone may be applied to parcels smaller than one acre in order to facilitate the productive use of such sites with agriculture.